Structure of the Italian Navy: 3rd Naval Division

-The 3rd Naval Division (Comando Terza Divisione Navale - COMDINAV TRE) is based in Brindisi and headed by a Counter admiral or contrammiraglio.
-The division contains all amphibious units of the Italian Navy and together with the San Marco Marine Brigade and the Italian Army's Cavalry Brigade "Pozzuolo del Friuli" forms the Italian military's National Sea Projection Capability (Forza di proiezione dal mare).
+The 3rd Naval Division (3ª Divisione Navale - COMDINAV TRE) is based in Brindisi and headed by a Counter Admiral.
+The division contains the amphibious units of the Italian Navy and together with the San Marco Marine Brigade and the Italian Army's Cavalry Brigade "Pozzuolo del Friuli" forms the Italian Armed Forces' National Sea Projection Capability (Forza di proiezione dal mare).